lucaspecina/watson-co-scientist/DEVELOPMENT_LOG.md

 ## Completed: Domain-Specific Knowledge Integration and Evolution Improvements (March 7, 2025)

-We've successfully implemented domain-specific knowledge integration and enhanced evolution strategies for the Watson Co-Scientist system.
+We've successfully implemented domain-specific knowledge integration and enhanced evolution strategies for the Raul Co-Scientist system.
 These improvements significantly enhance the system's ability to generate scientifically grounded hypotheses and to adapt its evolution approach based on specific review feedback and hypothesis characteristics.

 ### Key Accomplishments